Prof. Heidi Jacob conducts the Bi-Co Orchestra (Fall 2012)

 The Sylvia Glickman Chamber Music Prize is awarded to the top graduating senior or seniors enrolled every semester (excluding semester/year abroad) in the Bi-College Chamber Music Program during their tenure at Haverford College.
 Preference will be shown for those students who have demonstrated leadership, commitment, innovation, and improvement during the course of their tenure in the program.

 Any instrumentalist applying to either Haverford or Bryn Mawr College should include a recording of their playing.
 The recording should be no longer than 15 minutes and include contrasting selections of music that best show the student's ability.

 Students must audition for and be accepted into Orchestra or Piano Study to be eligible for taking lessons for credit and partial subsidy.

-- If you already know the teacher you wish to study with, call him/her at the number on the list above to arrange lessons as soon as possible.
+- If you already know the teacher you wish to study with, contact them at the number provided on the Private Study page to arrange lessons as soon as possible.

 - If you’re not sure which teacher to study with, you may speak with Prof. Jacob, or call the teachers on the list to arrange to meet with one or more teachers with whom you think you might want to study.